Blog

 This was my first automotive event since COVID-19 struck, so things were a little different, but most things were the same.
 The pre-race briefing actually did go into more detail about driving dynamics than most of these events, which instead save that for in-car instruction, if you even get any at all, and instead focus on a car’s specs, features, and design highlights.
 This event was socially-distanced, and instead of swag bags most manufacturers provide (I still use my Jaguar thermos to this day, 8 years later with lots of wear), participants were given masks and BMW branded hand sanitizer - a little disappointing; I was really looking forward to something really cool branded BMW or ///M. Cars were sanitized between each set of drivers.

 One benefit to the social-distancing was that a driving instructor was not in the car with you.
 You still had a dedicated instructor talking you through the course during your runs, but via radio.
-If there is an instructor, my preference is for minimal driving instruction while driving; full tips are nice on a first lap, but after that, minimal input helps me so I can focus on the course and learn the car - I think instruction while actively driving is distracting and sometimes intimidating, which can cause more problems - I prefer that input and tips for better lines / laps / etc are helpful, but best saved until the run is done so I can focus while driving, and apply the driving instruction to my next lap or run.
-Between having to gear events toward the widest audience of skill levels (see my example earlier - the lady was finally convinced to drive, but it was of course more like a parking lot cruise than an autocross hotlap), and my personal preference, which isn’t shared by all drivers, nor commercial event insurers, plus differing personalities, you wind up with a range of different driving instructors with different instruction styles.
+If there is an instructor, my preference is for minimal driving instruction while driving; full tips are nice on a first lap, but after that, minimal input helps me so I can focus on the course and learn the car - I think instruction while actively driving is distracting and sometimes intimidating, which can cause more problems - I find that input and tips for better lines / laps / etc are helpful, but best saved until the run is done so I can focus while driving, and apply the driving instruction to my next lap or run.
+Between having to gear events toward the widest audience of skill levels (see my example earlier - the slippers lady was finally convinced to drive, but it was of course more like a parking lot cruise than an autocross hotlap), and my personal preference, plus differing driving personalities, you wind up with a range of different driving instructors with different instruction styles.

 I should note that not all events like this even have driving instructors - I’d say it’s about 50/50, but BMW was one that did, and it fits, since BMW also offers a Performance Driving School, at three locations in the US with 42 different courses available, most spanning multiple days of time spent behind the wheel.
 The classes range from teenage driver’s ed and beginner motorcycle instruction all the way up to race licensing, defensive and tactical driving, off-roading / overlanding, and even trophy truck racing.
 The instructors at today’s event also teach at the BMW Performance Driving School, and have such backgrounds as test drivers for Porsche and Ferrari, and tactical driving instructors to the FBI and Secret Service - we were indeed surrounded by tomes of performance driving knowledge.